-Beth Uzwiak is an ethnographer, artist, writer and cultural activist.
+Beth Uzwiak is a visual anthropologist, artist and cultural activist.

-She is Co-founder and Director of Community Research at Ethnologica, an international research organization, and Adjunct Fellow at the Center for Public Health Initiatives at the University of Pennsylvania.
 Trained as a trauma counselor, her work is grounded in a deep commitment to community engagement with the goal of opening participatory spaces through action and arts-based research methods.
-She has previously worked as a human rights researcher and as an advocate with women and families surviving violence.
+She has previously worked as a human rights researcher and as an advocate with women and families surviving violence and is currently an Adjunct Fellow at the Center for Public Health Initiatives at the University of Pennsylvania.

 Beth maintains a studio practice in Philadelphia and a blog about art, activism and anthropology with her long-term collaborator Laurian Bowles.
 Recently, they were awarded a Leeway Art and Change grant in support of their ongoing public archive work in Philadelphia.
 She is a painter, printer and book-maker and has exhibited art in numerous places including Philadelphia Museum of Art, Pyramid Atlantic Art Center, Delaware Center for Contemporary Arts, Abecedarian Gallery, Fox Gallery, the Athenaeum of Philadelphia and Woman Made Gallery.